MileHacker Logo

 Heavy Winter Clothing

-The severe cold demands heavy winter clothing.
-Ice and snow on roads and sidewalks render walking and driving slippery.
-Footwear with strong grip is essential.
+The extreme cold demands heavy winter clothing.
+Ice and snow on roads and sidewalks render walking and operating a vehicle slippery.
+Footwear having robust grip is essential.

 Slippery Surfaces

 Ice and snow on roads and sidewalks can make walking and driving hazardous.
-Ensure your footwear has good grip.
+Ensure your footwear is equipped with good grip.

 Summer Weather Watch